cdpaiva/vitepress-blog/docs/projects/vue-puzzle-slider.md

 There are currently two images that can be picked.
 Once the game starts, the selected image is sliced into a 3x3 grid and a timer starts.
 The player can swap the tiles by clicking on the first and then the second title.
-Once the shuffled titles are re-ordered as the original picture, the game is won.
+Once the shuffled titles are re-organized as the original picture, the game is won.
 This project is based on the Chapter 3 of the book Learn Vue.js by Example, written by John Au-Yeung.
 The book's version can be found [in here](https://github.com/PacktPublishing/-Vue.js-3-By-Example/tree/master/Chapter03).
 I've created a new layout, added new tests and covered a few unimplemented edge cases, that will be presented in this text.